Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

 julia> Bond(:plaquette, Point(1, [0.0, 0.0]), Point(2, [1.0, 0.0]), Point(3, [1.0, 1.0]), Point(4, [0.0, 1.0])) # generic bond with 4 points
 Bond(:plaquette, Point(1, [0.0, 0.0], [0.0, 0.0]), Point(2, [1.0, 0.0], [0.0, 0.0]), Point(3, [1.0, 1.0], [0.0, 0.0]), Point(4, [0.0, 1.0], [0.0, 0.0]))
 ```
-It is noted that the `kind` attribute of a bond with only one point is set to be 0.
+Note that the `kind` attribute of a bond with only one point is set to 0.

-Iteration over a bond will get the points it contains:
+Iteration over a bond will yield the points it contains:
 ```jldoctest unitcell
 julia> bond = Bond(2, Point(1, [0.0, 0.0], [0.0, 0.0]), Point(2, [1.0, 0.0], [0.0, 0.0]));